Linaro/website/_posts/current/blog/2023-12-04-rust-device-backends-for-every-hypervisor.md

 {% include image.html path="/assets/images/content/virtio_.png" alt="Diagram that demonstrates the execution path of a virtio-backend device.
 By not trapping on a system bus level, some abstraction layers in both host and guest kernel become unnecessary." %}

-*With the guest kernel coordinating, virtio allows to avoid frequent and costly traps on low-level system level.
-Instead, a generic virtio driver can efficiently transfer buffers to the virtio backend.*
+Figure 1: With the guest kernel coordinating, virtio allows to avoid frequent and costly traps on low-level system level.
+Instead, a generic virtio driver can efficiently transfer buffers to the virtio backend.

 # The missing edge